 A leveraged buyout is a term used for the acquisition of a company or a part of another company financed with a substantial portion of borrowed funds.
 Acquiring company uses assets of the target company are mortgaged to borrow funds used to acquire the target company.
-Recapitalization is not the main motive, but an outcome of a leveraged buyout.
+Recapitalization is not the main motive but an outcome of a leveraged buyout.
 In other words, the acquiring company does not necessarily have an intention to change the capital structure of the acquired company.
-However, due to such substantial borrowings, the debt obligation of the acquired company increases and the capital structure automatically changes, thus gives birth to recapitalization.
+However, due to such substantial borrowings, the debt obligation of the acquired company increases, and the capital structure automatically changes, thus giving birth to recapitalization.

 Nationalization/ Capital Infusion

 Nationalization/capital infusion is usually done when a big conglomerate affecting a nation’s economy is facing bankruptcy.
 In this method, the government infuses capital into private companies by buying a substantial chunk of the company’s equity.
 The classic example of nationalization is the TARP program introduced by the government of the United States to float the country’s banks in the troubled time of the depression of 2008.
 Again this method is not done with the purpose of changing the capital structure.
 Recapitalization is a result of nationalization.

 Sometimes the government also uses nationalization as a tool to acquire highly profitable companies.

 This takes us to our next question, why recapitalize at all?
 Why change the capital structure of the company?
 The reasons can be many, some of which are as follows: